Here are some answers to frequently asked questions about multiple myeloma.

 A: Most people who get multiple myeloma are 65 or older.
 It is rarely seen in people younger than age 35.
-More men get it than women, and more African American people get it than Caucasian people.
+More men get it than women, and more African-American people get it than white people.
 Multiple myeloma is a relatively uncommon cancer.
 Doctors are not sure why one person gets it and another one does not.

 Q: What are the risk factors for multiple myeloma?

 Age.
-Less than 1 percent of cases are diagnosed in people younger than age 35.
+Less than 1% of cases are diagnosed in people younger than age 35.